When it comes to the best probiotic for acid reflux, the strains of bacteria used in these probiotic supplements matter.

 What is acid reflux?

-According to the World Gastroenterology Organization, gastroesophageal reflux disease (GERD) is “troublesome symptoms sufficient to impair an individual’s quality of life or injury or complications that result from the retrograde flow of gastric contents into the esophagus, oropharynx, and/or respiratory tract” [R].
+According to the World Journal of Gastrointestinal Pharmacology and Therapeutics, gastroesophageal reflux disease (GERD) is troublesome symptoms sufficient to impair an individual’s quality of life or injury or complications that result from the retrograde flow of gastric contents into the esophagus, oropharynx, and/or respiratory tract.

 In contrast, acid reflux can occur occasionally and isn’t as serious as GERD; most people experience acid reflux symptoms at least a few times a year due to lifestyle factors.